Azusa, California: Economy

-According to the City of Azusa's FY 2014-15 Comprehensive Annual Financial Report - Please refer to reference 29 below for link, the top employers in the city are:
+According to the City of Azusa's FY 2014–15 Comprehensive Annual Financial Report, the top employers in the city are:

 Azusa was the former home of the Lucky Lager brewery and its successor, General Brewing.
 Built in 1949, the facility was purchased and converted to production by Miller Brewery in May 1966.
 A decade later, Miller relocated its operations to the nearby city of Irwindale and the Azusa facility ceased production in 1980, eventually being demolished.